Raku/advent/raku-advent-2020/local-drafts/p6steve-rudolph-on-raku.md

 Having attended the Greenland Grammar school, he knows that the Raku [regex](https://docs.raku.org/language/regexes) capability and [unicode](https://docs.raku.org/language/unicode) support can make short work of degrees, minutes and seconds.
 Value constraints will stop him from flying off at 451 degrees.

 A couple of other nice Raku capabilities are shown here (i) the '::($type)' syntax allows types to be handled as variables and acted on programmatically, (ii) the parameter capture '( Str:D $s )' checks the type and defined-ness of fucntion parameters and (iii) the '= $1 // 0' combination tests for defined-ness and assigns a default value.
-Rudolph is happy to see that all these tools sit nicely together in a comprehenible language syntax.
+Rudolph is happy to see that all these tools sit nicely together in a comprehensible language syntax.

 ## Latitude and Longitude
 Now the basics are in place, Rudolph can easily define the Latitude and Longitude child classes using [inheritance](https://docs.raku.org/language/classtut#index-entry-classes__inheritance):